x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 ## Requirements

 ### Hardware
-- **Philips Hue Tap Dial Switch** (Model: RDM002)
+- **Philips Hue Tap Dial Switch paired directly to ZHA** (Model: RDM002)
 - **Zigbee LED Light Strips** (must support RGB color and brightness control)
 - **Zigbee Coordinator** (USB dongle or built-in)
-- **Recommended**: Zigbee router/repeater for improved reliability
+- **Recommended**: Zigbee router/repeater for improved reliability - The color changer can get really laggy unless you have a mains powered repeater nearby.
+I use third reality Zigbee switches since they're cheap and useful, but any repeater will work

 ### Software
 - **Home Assistant** (2023.1 or newer recommended)
 - **ZHA (Zigbee Home Automation)** integration enabled
-- Both the Hue Tap Dial and LED lights must be paired to your ZHA network
+- Both the Hue Tap Dial and LED lights must be paired to your ZHA network directly.
+I don't think this works if either light or the tap dial switch are paired to the Hue bridge

 ### Helper Entities
-You must create 5 helper entities before using this blueprint:
+You must create 5 helper entities before using this blueprint: (See step 2 below)

 1. **One Dropdown Helper** (shared mode selector)
 2. **Four Number Helpers** (individual hue values for each button)